sourcegraph/about/handbook/people-ops/benefits-and-perks.md

 ### 🏢 Co-working/office space

-We understand that a designated work space can aid with productivity.
-We offer a $300-500 [monthly budget](https://about.sourcegraph.com/handbook/people-ops/spending-company-money#recurring-expenses) for renting a co-working space, including parking.
+We understand that some teammates cannot work from their homes productively, and we therefore offer a $300-500 [monthly budget](https://about.sourcegraph.com/handbook/people-ops/spending-company-money#recurring-expenses) to join a coworking space.
+With the wide variety of coworking spaces and options available throughout the world, we ask that teammates stick to options within this budget, including all amenities and parking.
+Should teammates wish to spend more for more expensive options, locations or amenities, the additional cost will be for their own accounts.

 ### 🚚 Moving help